haddocking/haddock3/varia/cns1.3/README.md

 cp -r source bin instlib <CNS-installation-directory>
 ```

-**The provided getarch script under the bin dir adds support for Mac M1/2/3 processors**
+The provided getarch script under the bin dir adds support for Mac M1/2/3 processors.

-**The provided Makefiles under the instlib dir adds the proper gfortran compiler options**
+The provided Makefiles under the instlib dir adds the proper gfortran compiler options.

-**The provided code adds functionality for:**
+And the provided code adds functionality for:

 #### Radius of gyration restraints